-Anatomy and Physiology is a content-heavy course.
-And your primary assignment for each lecture topic is to build a foundation that will carry you through the rest of your developing career.
-So, with the beginning of a module/lecture topic, your assignment is to gain a working knowledge of the body of material being presented.
-To start, each Module will have a Learning Guide that will walk you through the particular goals and points worthy of consideration in preparation for an assessment.
-The module content is outlined in the "Lecture Outline."
-The Lecture Outline will have the following functions:
+Anatomy and Physiology I is a rigorous course rich with content.
+Your primary assignment for each module is the continued building of a foundation to support your developing career.
+Thus, as you embark on a module or lecture topic, your responsibility is to acquire a working understanding of the material presented in the module.
+Each module will come with a Learning Guide that will guide you through the specific goals and key points to consider in preparation for an assessment.
+The module content is outlined in the Lecture Outline.
+The Lecture Outline will serve the following purposes: